mathieu-aubin/video-dl/README.md

 Run with:
 bash rai.sh

-Or change shebang to match the location of the bash executable and run with
+Or change the shebang to match the location of the bash executable and run with

 ./rai.sh

+To run the script from any directory run the following commands:

 cd $HOME
 echo "export PATH="$PATH:C:/rai/" >>.bashrc cd C:/rai
 wget http://daniilgentili.magix.net/win/rai.sh -O rai.sh && chmod +x rai.sh

-# Change shebang to match the location of the bash executable (default is C:/usr/bin/bash)
+Change shebang to match the location of the bash executable (default is C:/usr/bin/bash)

-Run with:
+And run with:
 bash
 rai.sh URL